This story is the final part of our series on homelessness, housing and mental health in downtown Nanaimo. Read part one here. Read part two here.

 “My mom passed away a few years ago and it threw me for a loop.
 That’s why I’m here.
 I haven’t worked since.
 My dog has major separation anxiety, I can’t go anywhere without him,” she says.

 This story is part three in our series on homelessness, housing and mental health in downtown Nanaimo.
-Sign up to receive updates on our pop-up coverage.
+Sign up to receive updates on our reporting straight to your inbox.